HQInterview/PHP-Round1/README.md

 This document contains description and requirements for Round #1 of interview for PHP developer position.

 ## Goal
-Verify applicant's ability to work with 3rd party libraries, with API's.
-Write clean and maintainable code.
+Verify applicant's ability to work with 3rd party libraries.
+Verify that applicant is able to write clean and testable code.

 ## Requirements
 1) Create Payment gateway library, that could handle payments with: